 Instructions

-- Combine flour, sugar, and salt in the canister of a food processor and pulse briefly to combine.1 ¼ cups (156 g) all-purpose flour, 2 teaspoons granulated sugar, ¼ teaspoon table salt
+- Combine flour, sugar (if using), and salt in the canister of a food processor and pulse briefly to combine.1 ¼ cups (156 g) all-purpose flour, 2 teaspoons granulated sugar, ¼ teaspoon table salt

 - Scatter butter pieces over the top of the flour mixture and pulse again until butter is mostly combined and mixture resembles coarse crumbs (there should still be discernible pieces of butter remaining in the mixture, some as large as a chocolate chip).8 Tablespoons (113 g) unsalted butter

 - Add sour cream and pulse again until mixture just begins to cling together.
-The mixture may still seem dry, but if you pinch it between your thumb and forefinger and it clings together, you’re ready to move on!¼ cup (60 g) sour cream
+The mixture may still seem dry, but if you pinch it between your thumb and forefinger and it clings together, you’re ready to move on — don't overdo it!¼ cup (60 g) sour cream

 - Transfer dough to a clean surface and work into a ball (try not to over-handle the dough, you want it to stay as cold as possible to keep the butter from melting and your hands are very warm!).
 Flatten into a disk, wrap tightly in plastic wrap, and transfer to refrigerator to chill for at least 45-60 minutes before proceeding/using as desired.

 - If arranging into a pie plate, remove the dough from the refrigerator once it has chilled and transfer to a clean, lightly floured surface.
-Use a rolling pin to roll into a 12” circle (add flour as needed and be sure to lift the pie dough and add flour beneath it while rolling to keep from sticking, if needed) and arrange into a pie plate, crimping or fluting the edges.
+Use a rolling pin to roll into a 12” circle (add flour as needed and be sure to lift the pie dough and add flour beneath it while rolling to keep from sticking, if needed) and arrange into a pie plate, crimping or fluting the edges (I provide a visual on fluting the edges in my video above).

-- Use according to your pie filling recipe’s instructions, or see notes below to blind bake (bake an empty pie shell).
+- Transfer to pie plate and use according to your pie filling recipe’s instructions, or see my detailed tutorial on how to blind bake pie crust.

 Notes

-I highly recommend a food processor for this recipe, it makes quick work out of the dough without being an arm workout!
-However, if you do not have a food processor you may use a pastry cutter, grater, or even a knife to cut the butter into the flour mixture before stirring in the sour cream.Blind baking:
+If you do not have a food processor you may use a pastry cutter, grater (freeze the butter for 20 minutes then grate it into the flour mixture), or even a knife to cut the butter into the flour mixture before stirring in the sour cream.Blind baking:

 This pie dough may be made up to 5 days in advance of rolling out and using.
 Store tightly wrapped in the refrigerator.
 If chilling for this long, you will likely need to let the dough soften on the counter at room temperature for 15 minutes or possibly longer to make it soft enough to roll without cracking.Freezing:

 This pie dough may be frozen and will keep for several months in the freezer if tightly wrapped.
-To use, thaw overnight in the refrigerator and then use as desired.Recipe Note:
+To use, thaw overnight in the refrigerator and then use as desired.Nutrition

 Nutritional information is based on third-party calculations and should be considered an estimate only.
 Actual nutritional content will vary based upon brands used, measuring methods, cooking method, portion sizes, and more.